 Start in time with socialising and keep repeating!
 Be sure to continue socialising until adolescence, at least until he is one year old.
 This way he keeps learning that new things are not scary and you can respond to behavioural changes in time.

 Are you not sure how to handle the raising of your puppy?
 A puppy training can help.
-Get (through your own vet or other dog owners in your area) informed about the possibilities of a puppy training in your area and have a look around.
+Get (contacting your own vet or other dog owners in your area) informed about the possibilities of a puppy training in your area and have a look around.
 Not everyone likes the same way of training.
 The approach of the puppy training should suit you, otherwise your puppy will not learn anything!

 Good luck and have fun with your puppy!